Therapy offers a safe and supportive place to process hard things and learn new skills. Reasons individuals may seek counseling include:

 Fears of specific objects or situations that create stress in your day-to-day routine

-Relationships naturally go through change and stress.
-Couples counseling offers a neutral ground to help couples gain skills to increase emotional connection and improve the quality of their relationship.
-Goals of couples counseling may include:
+Relationship counseling offers a neutral ground to help partners gain skills to increase emotional connection and improve the quality of their relationship.
+Goals of counseling might include:

 Improve communication